 An Overview of the Florida Wrongful Death Statute

 Florida’s wrongful death statute ensures that individuals who wrongfully caused someone’s death are held responsible for their actions.

 The law ensures that a deceased person’s survivors and loved ones receive fair compensation and financial remedy for the death of their loved one.

 Under Florida law, a wrongful death occurs when a person dies as a result of someone else’s negligence, wrongful act, or violation of a contract or warranty.
-A person may bring a civil suit for wrongful death and recover monetary damages.
+A person may bring a civil suit for wrongful death in Florida and recover monetary damages.